gvwilson/thirdbit/src/fiction/iffy/index.md

 She wiped her hands on her trousers and went back to her cabin.

-She fell onto her mattress and pulled her sleeping bag on top of her.
+She fell onto her mattress and checked her app.
 Four eighteen.
+She pulled her sleeping bag on top of her.
 Were things *ever* going to start making sense?
 A few moments later her breathing softened and slowed.